 “God knows what I might do to you if you ever bruise me.”
 Did you ever read The Burning Bed?

 The Burning Bed is a nonfiction book by Faith McNulty, about a battered woman who killed her husband by setting him on fire while he was sleeping.
 It was made into a TV movie starring Farrah Fawcett in 1984.

-Ann, move.
+Ann, move!
+Get out of the way.
 I wanna see Sylvester.

 Sylvester was most often paired with the much smarter Tweety Bird.

 “You do remember Barney?
 Barney the slob?”
 He loves you, you love him?

 Barney the big purple dinosaur is a staple of kiddie programming, much to the dismay of many parents.
 His kids’ show, Barney and Friends, has aired on PBS since 1992.
 Barney’s signature song goes, “I love you/You love me/We're a happy family/With a great big hug and a kiss from me to you/Won't you say you love me too.”

 An imitation of Edith Ann, a character created and performed by American actress and comedian Lily Tomlin on the skit comedy show Rowan & Martin's Laugh-In (she also played Edith Ann elsewhere, including voicing the character in two animated specials in 1994).
 Edith Ann is a precocious and philosophical five-year-old girl, who espouses monologues about her home life and the adult world from an oversized rocking chair (designed to make Tomlin appear child-sized).
 She would end her proclamations with “And that’s the truth …” followed by a big “raspberry.”

 “You need a lot more help than I can give you.”
 You need Joel Hyatt.